logiclrd/DQD.CommandLineParser/DQD.CommandLineParser/README.md

 ## How To Make Arguments Type

-In the world of DeltaQ.CommandLineParser, there are two kinds of thing that can be found on the command-line:
+In the world of DQD.CommandLineParser, there are two kinds of thing that can be found on the command-line:

 * Switches: